SeanArchibald/scale-workshop/README.md

 ## Changelog

 ### 0.8.8
+* Fix stuck notes in Mozilla Firefox (due to differing implementations of the Web Audio API between web browsers, the amplitude envelopes are going to sound slightly different in Firefox)
-* Fix blank option showing up in newline format on first load
+* Fix blank option shown in 'Line endings format' when using Scale Workshop for the first time
-* Fix dark style being applied to light theme menus when hovering
+* Fix styling issue with light theme when hovering over top menu option

 ### 0.8.7